kai-pixel/-Efficient-Operations-for-Lightweight-Deep-Neural-Networks/README.md

 This project aims to explore how to use feature maps efficiently.

-A new free operation is proposed to replace the convolution operation for increasing dimensions.
+A new free operation ` Reuse` is proposed to replace the convolution operation for increasing dimensions.

 We applied our new proposed operations on three well-known networks, they are ` MobileNetV2` , ` MobileNetV3`  and ` SqueezeNet`

+The Datasets we use are ` cifar10`  ` cifar100`  `tiny-imagenet `

 ## Environment